EatTheFuture/image_tools/README.md

 - [ ] Support saving to EXR files.

-## Camera Analyzer
+## LUT Maker

 **WORK IN PROGRESS:** this tool is still very much an R&D project and is not ready for real use yet.
 You're more than welcome to tinker with it, but don't expect it to be useful or correct yet.

-Camera Analyzer will be a tool for characterizing the luminance and chroma/spectral responses of cameras.
-The initial focus of the tool will be luminance response, since that is both more important and far easier to tackle than chroma/spectral.
+LUT Maker will be a tool for creating LUT files for various purposes.
+The initial focus will be analyzing and characterizing cameras, the results of which can then be exported as LUTs.
+The MVP for a first release will focus on LUTs for linearizing input footage and calibrating black levels, and will likely not include any functionality related to chroma.

 ### TODO: